franciscoxavier04/pm-BIM/docs/contributions-guide/give-back-to-community/README.md

   - Your overall experience: What works well for you?
 What could be improved?
   - Include screenshots showcasing your OpenProject setup (with permission to publish).

-  **Example**: A case study describing how OpenProject helped a small non-profit manage their volunteer efforts using the task management and timeline features.
+  **Example**: take a look one one our case studies with an [NGO](https://www.openproject.org/project-management-ngos-foundations/case-study-open-source-initiative-osi/) , a [university project](https://www.openproject.org/project-management-universities-research/case-study-rewrite/) or a [municipality](https://www.openproject.org/project-management-public-sector/case-study-city-ravensburg/).

 - **Blog Posts**
   Write a detailed blog post about your OpenProject journey.
 You can either:

   - Submit your blog post for publication on the OpenProject website.
-Contact us for guidelines.
+[Contact us](https://www.openproject.org/contact/) for guidelines.
   - Publish it on your own channels (website, blog, or LinkedIn) and link back to OpenProject.

 - **Video Contributions**